EdvardSire/keyboard/README.md

 ## Arrow keys and Function keys

 Other small keyboard usually have the arrow keys in the bottom right corner, but I think it's much more efficient and comfortable to have them on the home row.
-Since the Arrow keys only require 3 fingers, the key under apostrophe (') was natural and convenient to use as the Arrow key layer.
+Since the Arrow keys only require 3 fingers, using the pinkie finger is natural.
+The key under apostrophe (') was natural and convenient.
 I later realized that I needed Function keys (surprise, surprise), but they were easy to just dump on the left side of the Arrow keys.

 ![Arrows keyboard](/images/keyboard-layout-arrows-initial.png)

 ![Arrows-layer keyboard](/images/keyboard-layout-arrows-layer.png)

-## The power of QMK
+## Making the keyboard complete

+Continue from her

 [QMK](https://qmk.fm) (Quantum Mechanical Keyboard) is an amazingly powerful keyboard firmware tool that most custom keyboards support.
 It makes the layers in my layout possible, but it has more complex features built in and makes it possible to program your own.
 I'd recommend checking out all the built in features at [QMK config](https://config.qmk.fm), here are the ones I find useful: